joker-eph/githubmove/GitHubMove.rst

 Straw man Migration Plan
 ========================

-STEP #1 : Pre Move
+STEP #1 : Before The Move

 1. Update docs to mention the move, so people are aware of what is going on.
-2. Setup a read-only version of GitHub project, mirroring our current SVN repository.
+2. Set up a read-only version of the GitHub project, mirroring our current SVN repository.
-3. Add the required bots to implement the commit emails, as well as the umbrella repository update (if proposal 1 is selected) or the read-only git views for the sub-projects (if proposal 2 is selected).
+3. Add the required bots to implement the commit emails, as well as the umbrella repository update (if the multirepo is selected) or the read-only git views for the sub-projects (if the monorepo is selected).

 STEP #2 : Git Move